Climate of Quetta: February

 The weather in February is somewhat similar to that of January: generally cold, with Western Disturbance causing rains and snowfall.
 The highest temperature ever recorded was 26.6 C on 16 February 2002, and lowest temperature was −16.7 C on 1 February 1970.
 While the highest monthly rainfall is 189.2 mm in 1982; The heaviest rainfall in 24 hours was 54 mm on 17 February 2003.

 On 28 February 2011 heavy hailstorms lashed the valley followed by heavy rainfall.

 A total of 126 mm of rainfall was recorded during February 2011, which is the third-highest rain in February after the record 189.2 mm of rain in 1982 and 141 mm in 2003.

-The probability of falling snow in this month is high; every year the city receives light to moderate snow during the month mostly during the first two decades of the month; however, there are chances of snow even in the last decade of the month.
+The probability of falling snow in this month is high; every year the city receives light to moderate snow during the month mostly during the first two weeks of the month; however, there are chances of snow even in the last week of the month.

 March

 March is the wettest month of the city, and remains cool, but towards the end of the month becomes warmer.
-Western Disturbances continues to affect the weather, producing hailstorms and causing rains with strong winds, and the chances of snowfall on the mountains around the city, and occasional chances of snowfall in the city mostly during the first three decades of the month.
+Western Disturbances continues to affect the weather, producing hailstorms and causing rains with strong winds, and the chances of snowfall on the mountains around the city, and occasional chances of snowfall in the city mostly during the first three weeks of the month.
 The likelihood of thunderstorms is very high during the month, with the possibility of some incredible thunders in the city followed by heavy downpour.

 On 8 March 2007 light snowfall occurred in the city.
 The highest temperature for the month of March was 32.5 C on 31 March 2018, while the lowest was -8.3 C on 12 March 1973.
 The highest monthly rainfall recorded was 232.4 mm in 1982; the heaviest rain in a 24-hour period was 75 mm on 31 March 1985.

 A western wave entered Balochistan on 2 March 2019 which caused flash flooding in the province including Quetta the city which received 137 mm of rain along with snowfall recorded 4 cm.

 On 1 March 2024 A Cold Front With Western Disturbance Continues to effect Quetta city cause 9mm of rain along with light snowfall from 2 March night till 3 March Night Temperature Drop to minus -5.2 recorded on Personal Weather Station In Eastern Bypass Area..